Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 >
 > By convention the `.conf` suffix is used for Icinga 2 configuration files.

 ## Resource File and Global Macros

-Global macros such as for the plugin directory, or hidden passwords/community strings can be set in the `resource.cfg` configuration file in Icinga 1.x.
+Global macros such as for the plugin directory, usernames and passwords can be set in the `resource.cfg` configuration file in Icinga 1.x.
 By convention the `USER1` macro is used to define the directory for the plugins.

 Icinga 2 uses a global `IcingaMacros` variable which is set in the `conf.d/macros.conf` file: